DEVOLOPER-1/Brain-Tumor-Augmentation-and-Manual-Detection/README.md

 ## Overview

-This project involves processing a dataset of grayscale brain tumor images to create augmented data samples and generate masks for tumor detection.
+This project involves processing a dataset of grayscale brain tumour images to create augmented data samples and generate masks for tumour detection.
 The tasks are performed using Google Colab and include various data augmentation techniques, mask creation, and image segmentation.

 ## Dataset
 - Download the dataset and upload it to Google Colab.